Ukraine and Poland set to work on resolving 'problematic' issues | Politics

 Ukraine and Poland said on Friday they were ready to try to resolve "problematic" issues in their relations, suffering especially by a Polish truckers' blockade of border crossings.

-FINDING SOLUTIONS At a joint news conference, Kuleba said the visit by Sikorski - a member of Poland's new centrist, pro-EU cabinet -showed there would be a meaningful and mutually respectful dialogue between the countries.
+Ukrainian President Volodymyr Zelenskiy, quoted by his website, told Sikorski that Ukraine hoped "to open a new page in our relations.
+We are strong neighbours with a joint history."
+At a news conference alongside Sikorski, Kuleba said the visit showed there would be a meaningful and mutually respectful dialogue between the countries.

 "We started with the need to resolve problematic issues in bilateral relations.
 And there is a desire to solve these issues on both sides.
 We need to sit down and talk in detail in order to find balanced, legally-sound solutions," Kuleba told reporters after talks with Sikorski.
 Sikorski said the countries must restore conditions for fair competition so that everyone benefited from trade and transport.